peaceemenike/peaceemenike.github.io/README.md

 I'm passionate about:
 * Building intelligent systems
-* Solving complex problems with ML & AI
+* Solving complex problems with Machine Learning & Artificial Intelligent
 * Coaching and mentoring professionals
 * Creating tech-powered solutions in business and fashion